usnistgov/PrivacyEngCollabSpace/tools/de-identification/2018-Differential-Privacy-Synthetic-Data-Challenge-Algorithms-and-Materials/README.md

-<h1>2018 Differential Privacy Synthetic Data Challenge Algorithms</h1>
+<h1>2018 Differential Privacy Synthetic Data Challenge Alogorithms and Competitor Packs</h1>

 These files pretain to the the NIST, PSCR 2018 (https://www.nist.gov/ctl/pscr/funding-opportunities/prizes-challenges/2018-differential-privacy-synthetic-data-challenge) including the final sprint algorithms (from competitors who elected to shared them).
 The 'Competitor Packs' provided to particpans for each sprint are also available here.